Foundation-Devices/passport-firmware/SECURITY/SECURITY.md

 * Assemble our hardware in the USA, including circuit boards, under close supervision by Foundation Devices team members.<br/>

-Completely air-gapped, Passport communicates only via QR codes or microSD cards – Passport includes no USB port or wireless communications of any kzind.
+Completely air-gapped, Passport communicates only via QR codes or microSD cards – Passport includes no USB port or wireless communications of any kind.

 Passport uses the following key components: